Carina-P/ms3-best-books/README.md

     - Burnt Sienna, #e76f51

 **Category groups background**

-I want something to make the page more "dynamic" and decided to have different background colours behind the category groups on home page.
+I wanted something to make the page more "dynamic" and decided to have different background colours behind the category groups on home page.
 I am "reusing" some colours:
 - Madder Lake, #cc2936